sfu-rsl/SLAMAdversarialLab/README.md

 Experiment configs are plain YAML files with four main sections:

 - `experiment`: metadata such as the run name and seed
-- `dataset`: which dataset adapter to use and where the data lives
+- `dataset`: which dataset adapter to use and where the data sits
 - `perturbations`: the ordered list of modules to apply
 - `output`: where generated artifacts should be written